 Batman goes into action to prevent The Joker, leading all the other villains of Gotham City, as he attempts to detonate a bomb.
 Afterwards, The Joker feels hurt when Batman refuses to acknowledge him as his principal nemesis, or even say that he hates him.
 As Bruce Wayne, Batman attends Commissioner Gordon’s retirement party where the role of commissioner is inherited by his daughter Barbara who gives a speech where she says she wants to create a city that doesn’t need Batman.
 At the ball, Bruce also encounters orphan Dick Grayson and, while distracted by other things, unwittingly agrees to adopt him.
 The Joker and the other villains invade the ball, only for The Joker to surrender to Batman.
 Suspecting that The Joker’s surrender has devious motive, Batman hatches a scheme to steal the Phantom Zone projector from Superman’s Fortress of Solitude.
 To this end, he recruits Dick who readily adopts a costume to go into action, calling himself Robin.
 Though having no time for others, Batman reluctantly warms to Dick.
 They break into Arkham Asylum where Batman banishes The Joker to The Phantom Zone.
 However, this is a ruse whereby The Joker uses the opportunity to free all the other villains imprisoned in The Phantom Zone, including Voldemort, Sauron, King Kong, The Wicked Witch of the West, the Gremlins and the Daleks, and lead them on an en masse attack against Gotham City.

 The Lego Movie (2014), based on the peculiar idea of bringing Lego characters to animated life, was one of its year’s biggest successes, earning some $460 million worldwide.
 Part of the fun of the exercise was the crossover that went on between various Lego universes, many of which were based on pre-existing fictional worlds.
 Although only a supporting character there, Batman proved to be the scene-stealer of the film.
 Figuring on the popularity of Batman as the most recognisable comic-book character in the world, Warner Brothers have smartly given Batman a Lego movie all to himself here.
 That is not necessarily just a spinoff based on the character’s popularity in The Lego Movie as there has been an actual Lego Batman line since 2006, which had even resulted in a previous dvd-released animated film Lego Batman: The Movie – DC Superheroes Unite (2013).
-The success of these Lego movies is such that Warner Brothers has launched it as a franchise with The Lego Batman Movie being followed seven months later by The Lego Ninjago Movie (2017), while the first film is about to be sequelised with The Lego Movie 2: The Second Part (2019).
+The success of these Lego movies is such that Warner Brothers has launched it as a franchise with The Lego Batman Movie being followed seven months later by The Lego Ninjago Movie (2017), while the first film was sequelised with The Lego Movie 2 (2019).

 Phil Lord and Chris Miller, the directors of The Lego Movie, have departed (although are also present as producers) and have handed over direction to Chris McKay who was an animation supervisor on the first film.
 McKay was a director on tv’s Robot Chicken (2005– ) and is next announced as director of a live-action Nightwing film.
 The script comes from a number of writers.
 The name that caught my attention was Seth Grahame-Smith, the novelist who wrote Pride and Prejudice and Zombies (2009) and Abraham Lincoln, Vampire Hunter (2010), which were filmed as Abraham Lincoln, Vampire Hunter (2012) and Pride and Prejudice and Zombies (2016), as well as the original screenplay for Tim Burton’s Dark Shadows (2012).